aucad/cge/README.md

 ```

 **Run attacks.** Run experiments for all combinations of data sets, classifiers and attacks.
-Important: on a 8-core machine, depending on architecture, running all experiments requires 1-2 days.
+Important: depending on architecture, running all experiments takes 1-2 days.

 ```
 make attacks
 ```

 **Run comparisons.** For comparison of the above baseline attacks with validation, run further experiments.
-A performance test takes ~2-3 hours.
-The other experiments require 1-2 days.
+Depending on hardware, a performance test takes 30 min -- 3 hours, and the other experiments take 1-2 days.

 <pre>
 make original  -- runs original adversarial attacks, ignoring constraints